-The men who were at work on the pier and sea wall endeavouring to save life were in a great measure dispirited bywhat had happened.
-It was, however, absolutely necessary to do everything that was possible to save other men from sharing the same fate, as several other vessels were on shore, and the crews perishing.
+The men who were at work on the pier and sea wall endeavouring to save lives were in a great measure dispirited by what had happened.
+It was, however, absolutely necessary to do everything that was possible to save other men from sharing the same fate, as several other vessels were on shore, and the crew perishing.

 In the afternoon, the Vivid, Captain Vary, which left Scarbro' on Thursday afternoon, in attempting to enter the harbour, drifted to the south, and was run ashore - the crew being saved by the life-boat.
 Another brig, afterwards ascertained to be the Produce, of Folkestone, struck to the north side of the pier, within about thirty yards of it.